Refinitiv/refinitiv-ui/documents/src/pages/build-app/custom-theme.md

 ## Customise component styles

-To customise a component styles, add `less` file with the same name as component's name into `custom-elements` folder.
+To customise a component style, add `less` file with the same name as component's name into `custom-elements` folder.
 The sample project shows how you can customise styles of host and an internal part of `ef-toggle`.

 ```less
 @import "@refinitiv-ui/halo-theme/src/custom-elements/ef-toggle";